 Example of registry

-With the above 5 prerequisites and this registry hack, you should be able to fix the administrative shares not working in Windows 10/8.1 and even Windows 7.
-Hope this guide is useful.
+With the above 5 prerequisites and this registry modification, you should be able to fix the administrative shares not working in Windows 10/11 and even Windows 7.